harshkartikeya07/teacher_portal/README.md

 Step 3
 After this import the teacher_portal.sql this is in root directory

-Step 4 clone this project folder and goto the xampp folder there is htdocs folder upload the all files
+Step 4 clone this project folder and goto the xampp folder there is htdocs folder in this folder create (teacher_portal) folder  upload the all files in this folder (teacher_portal)

 Step 5 Then run the http://localhost/teacher_portal/ (folder name after localhost)